JZhang2024/tic-tac-toe/README.md

-A simple Tic-tac-toe game to learn about using the React.js framework and building user interfaces.
+A simple Tic-tac-toe game to learn about using the React.js framework and building interactive user interfaces.

 # Getting Started with Create React App